iotaledger/bee/bee-message/tip.md

 - All <i>Feature Block</i> imposed transaction validation criteria must be fulfilled.

 ## Alias Output

-The <i>Alias Output</i> is a specific implementation of a UTXO state machine. `Alias ID`, the unique identifier of an instance of the deployed state machine, is generated deterministically by the protocol and is not allowed to change in any future state transitions.

-<i>Alias Output</i> represents an alias account in the ledger with two control levels and a permanent
-<i>Alias Address</i>.
-The account owns other outputs that are locked under <i>Alias Address</i>.
-The account keeps
-track of state transitions (`State Index` counter), controlled foundries (`Foundry Counter`) and anchors the layer 2 state as metadata into the UTXO ledger.

 ### Additional Transaction Syntactic Validation Rules